lwheinsberg/ISONG2025/README.md

 *Heinsberg LW.
 Partnering with AI for Genomic Informatics: Practical Workflows for Data Analysis and Interpretation.
 International Society of Nurses in Genetics, Nov 2025, Montreal, Canada.*

+## Copyright
+Copyright 2025, University of Pittsburgh.
+All Rights Reserved.
+License: GPL-2

 ---

 ## What is in this repo?